-You planned to grill steaks on your outdoor grill, but now it is raining.
-You might think that you can't grill those thick, juicy rib eyes on your George Foreman Grill, but with some adjustments to cooking time, the meat can come out just as delicious and juicy on your Foreman Grill as it would on your backyard grill.
-Even better, the Foreman Grill is designed to drain up to 42 percent of the fat from the meat, which will make your steak more healthful.
+You planned to grill steaks on your outdoor BBQ, but now it's raining.
+You might think you can't grill those thick, juicy ribeyes indoors, but with some adjustments to cooking time, the meat can still come out delicious and juicy.

 Things You'll Need